bft-smart/fabric-orderingservice/README.md

 ./orderer/sample_clients/broadcast_config/broadcast_config --cmd newChain --chainID <channel ID>
   ```

-## Running the ordering service in a distributed setting
+# Running the code in a distributed setting

 The HLF codebase provided by the fork can be configured and deployed in a distributed setting in the same way as the original.
 In order to make sure the distributed deployment still uses this ordering service, the genesis block must be generated from a profile that sets the ordering service type to `bftsmart`.